How to start a savings account

 What are ways to keep track of what you’re spending and saving?

 Now that you have a savings account, it’s important to keep up with where your money is going.
-Luckily, tracking your checking and savings accounts is easier than ever with so many user-friendly and free financial apps such as Mint, Clarity Money or an app from your own bank.
-They’ll automatically track your spending, which can help you budget, manage your expenses and keep an eye on your savings.
+Luckily, tracking your checking and savings accounts is easier than ever with so many user-friendly and free financial apps or an app from your own bank.
+They can help you track your spending, which can help you budget, manage your expenses and keep an eye on your savings.

 If you’re thinking about making a large purchase or adding more money into savings, some of these apps let you test out financial decisions to see how they would impact the rest of your budget.
 This gives you a no-commitment way to decide whether that big purchase or deposit is the right move for you.